hitachihex/MM11Tas/README.md

 F4 - start playback, read from megaman.rec in the directory where the game executable is located.

-Note: You may use multiple input files, see Commands section for input files. <br/ >But note that multi-level applies from the main input file only, so included input files may not read from another file.
+Note: You may use multiple input files, see Commands section for input files.<br/>But note that multi-level applies from the main input file only, so included input files may not read from another file.
 --------------------------------------------------------

-] - To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.)<br />
+] - To step one frame (this also reloads the input file so you can make changes to the inputs while framestepping.)<br/>
 Note: It won't understep (e.g go backwards and redo) you can only edit a current input or inputs currently not being
       played back.